mengbinhao/jack-note/docs/english/NPR.md

   - afford vt | affordable adj | affordability

   > Fore in five of them would come from working families
+  > xxx that we can no longer afford

 - 2019.7.22